So, I Can't Play H!

 So, I Can't Play H! (だから僕は、ができない。, Dakara Boku wa, Ecchi ga Dekinai.), shortened to Boku-H (僕, Boku-Ecchi), is a Japanese light novel series written by Pan Tachibana and illustrated by Yoshiaki Katsurai.
 The story centers on Ryosuke Kaga, a lecherous high school student who makes a contract with Lisara Restall, a beautiful Grim Reaper, in exchange for his lecherous spirit.

 Dakara Boku wa, H ga Dekinai began serialization in Fujimi Shobo's Dragon Magazine in 2010.
 The series' eleven volumes were released between June 19, 2010, and August 20, 2013.
 A manga adaptation illustrated by Shou Okagiri began serialization in the May 2011 issue of Monthly Dragon Age, and released five volumes as of December 9, 2013.
 A 12-episode anime adaptation produced by Feel was announced, and aired from July to September 2012 on AT-X and other networks.
 The anime series was licensed by Sentai Filmworks in 2013 for distribution in North America.
 Sentai Filmworks has released the series on DVD, Blu-ray Disc and for online streaming.

 Plot

 One day, Ryosuke Kaga, a high school boy attending Momozomo Academy (桃園学園, Momozomo Gakuen), meets a girl standing alone in the rain.
 Introducing herself as Lisara Restall, an elite Grim Reaper, she visited the human world in order to find "The Singular Man".
-Ryosuke makes a contract with Lisara, while sucking energy required for her activity in the human world from Ryosuke.
-The source of the energy is his lecherous spirit.
-To preserve his life, Ryosuke has no choice but to help in Lisara's search.
+Ryosuke makes a deal with Lisara, to allow her to suck the energy from him that she needs for her activity in the human world.
+The source of the energy is his lechery.
+To preserve his life, Ryosuke helps in Lisara's search.